DataDog/browser-sdk/packages/rum/README.md

 After the Datadog Browser SDK is initialized, you can access the internal context of the SDK.

-You can access the following attributes:
+You can explore the following attributes:

 | Attribute      | Description                                                       |
 | -------------- | -------------------------------------------------------------     |